Skip to Content

 1. Infancy to Age 1

 During stage 1, facial expressions of infants show happiness, fear and anger.
-Babies learn to react with smiles to positive input, such as voices, touch and even smells.
+Babies begin to smile in response to positive stimuli, such as voices, touch, and even smells.

 Mother embracing infant